resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 Mr Andrew Broad MP  The Nationals   https://twitter.com/broad4mallee
 > > ~~~
 > >
-> > Let us break down the xpaths used here.
+> > Let us break down the XPaths used here.
 > >
 > > `//div[@class='row border-bottom padding-top']` matches the specific row styling of the results.
 We can't use `class='row'` because that matches other `div` elements.
 This method is slightly more robust than the relative path example used in part 1 because even if they move elements around or change headers, this primary "search result box" will be consistent.
 This page, however, is designed for output rendering without any semantic coding, so while this is slightly more robust, it's not *that* much stronger.
 It is, however, easier to debug.
 > >